-Here’s another Dinosaur themed printable for you and your little ones.
-This one is a fun dinosaur shadow matching game.
+Here’s another dinosaur themed printable for you and your little ones.
+This one is a roarsome dinosaur shadow matching game.

 Although it may seem like just a fun matching game to pass some time, shadow matching is actually a great way for children to improve their visual discrimination skills.
 This is the ability to be able to tell the difference between different shapes, objects or symbols.